devsacti/ITservice/README.md

 button sends url that requires remove the data of webapp, generally based on sub part of url

 ### Story of CRUD
-click the 'sign in' button of site,and do something,
+click the 'sign in' button of site,and do something(Create)

-then you Create

-click the 'see the detail of account' button after log in,and see the infomations of your account,
+click the 'see the detail of account' button after log in,and see the infomations of your account,(Read)

-then you Read

-click the 'change the nikckname' button, and do something,
+click the 'change the nikckname' button, and do something,(Update)

-then you Update

-click the 'Withdrawal from site' button,
+click the 'Withdrawal from site' button,(Delete)

-then you Delete

 ## the related : RestFul
 abbr